esneyder/ng-firebase-chat/README.md

 # ng-firebase-chat
 A basic firebase chat application with registration and login component using **google firebase and angular 1.5** library.
 Also integrating angular2 components as well.
+Please find the screenshots attached.

 Also **SingleSingOn with google and facebook accounts is enabled**.